ripples1253/Rightcord/README.md

 **For AppImage**

-`git clone https://aur.archlinux.org/lightcord-appimage.git && cd lightcord-appimage && makepkg-si`
+`git clone https://aur.archlinux.org/lightcord-appimage.git && cd lightcord-appimage && makepkg -si`

 An AUR helped such as `yay` can also be used